 - Validate your research with our robust peer review process

-- Increase the impact of your research with Scopus listing
+- Increase the impact of your research with Web of Science and Scopus listings

 - Gain recognition with broad and international readership

 - Share your research with 50 free e-prints and tips on promoting your article courtesy of our Author Resources site

 - Immediately see the impact of your research made in the community: track downloads, citations, and the Altmetric Score of your article on My Authored Works

 - Awards for published works including The James Clerk Maxwell Prize